 For this paper I want you to go out and have a "cultural experience" and write about it.
 The point of this exercise is to try to learn about a culture that is different from your own/or one you are familiar with by observing and experiencing it as an anthropologist would.
-In previous semesters students have attended international music and dance performances, cultural events, religious services, family celebrations, and eaten at ethnic restaurants (see the last page of the syllabus for resources).
+Your best bet is to do something involving an ethnic, social, or religious community that is very different from your own.
+In previous semesters, for instance, students have attended international music and dance performances, cultural events, religious services, ethnic family celebrations, and eaten at ethnic restaurants (see the last page of the syllabus for resources).
 You have some flexibility here, but you would be wise to discuss your ideas with me first.
-In addition, make sure that what you do is a "living/active" experience.
-For example, don't go to museum to simply look at things or attend a lecture where you can simply sit and passively listen.
+In addition, make sure that what you do is a "living/active" experience; that is, don't go to museum to simply look at things or attend a lecture where you can simply sit and passively listen.
 Aim for something immersive.

 When you are thinking and writing about your experience, be sure to note what you observed, but also try to interpret it.
-You can learn quite a bit about religious and cultural norms and beliefs, for instance, by simply observing gender, social stratification, knowledge "authority," dress, and etiquette at a religious service.
+For example, you can learn quite a bit about norms and beliefs, for instance, by simply observing gender, social stratification, knowledge "authority," dress, and etiquette at a religious service.
 Don't do outside research or interview people.
 Simply be present and have your eyes open and think.
-You are welcome to reflect on what you experienced too, just be sure to write from a position of cultural relativism; that is, try to understand the experience in terms of the culture in which it is embedded.
+You are welcome to reflect on what you experienced too, just be sure to write from a position of cultural relativism; that is, try to understand the experience in terms of the culture you observed.
 In short, be sensitive to practices and beliefs that might be different from your own.
-The paper is due 4/13, but I urge you complete the assignment before then.
+The paper is due 4/15, but I urge you complete the assignment before then.
 Good experiences usually result in good grades, and frankly the longer you wait to complete this assignment the fewer "good" opportunities for cultural experiences you will have.
 TIPS: 1) see the "cultural experience resources" on the last page of the syllabus and 2) start thinking about this right now.